-1 meetings and sometimes we would have had meetings even 2 per phone and there weren't always a record of it.
-3 I don't want to keep dwelling on Covid and all that happened, but I don't believe I stayed in most of those 4 5 meetings, but, I mean, these here were short, sharp 12:38 6 meetings, updates, I mean, and I would need to check, I 7 And I am sure Sandra, the Board Assurance 8 Manager, she took the notes, would know if I was in or I honestly can't remember, but it would have been 9 just an update and, again, no questions asked.
-10 12:39 11 142 Q. Okay.
-We've stepped through the timeline from June 2020 when, you'll recall, you wrote to Mrs. Judt to say 12 13 'I've got a conflict or a possible conflict, I want to 14 stay out of the detail of these matters'.
-Then, you stepped out of the August workshop, you handed the 15 12:39 16 baton over to Mrs. Leeson for the September meeting of 17 the Board.
-We then have a Board meeting on 18 22nd October, obviously a week or so after this meeting with Mr. Devlin, which happened on the 15th.
-At some 19 point along the line, you made a decision that you were 12:39 20 going to go to the 22nd October Board meeting and be a 21 22 participant in the discussion around Urology matters; isn't that right?
-23 24 Yes, I attended that Board meeting, yes. Α. 25 Yes.
-And if we look at your original statement, that 143 0.
-12:40 26 is your pre-amended statement to the Inquiry in this 27 respect, if we look at WIT-90872 and just at the top of the page, and you're asked in the question: 28
+meetings and sometimes we would have had meetings even 1 2 per phone and there weren't always a record of it.
+I don't want to keep dwelling on Covid and all that 3 happened, but I don't believe I stayed in most of those 4 5 meetings, but, I mean, these here were short, sharp 12:38 meetings, updates, I mean, and I would need to check, I 6 7 And I am sure Sandra, the Board Assurance mean.
+Manager, she took the notes, would know if I was in or 8 9 not.
+I honestly can't remember, but it would have been just an update and, again, no questions asked.
+10 12.39 11 142 Q. Okav. we've stepped through the timeline from June 2020 when, you'll recall, you wrote to Mrs. Judt to say 12 13 'I've got a conflict or a possible conflict.
+I want to stay out of the detail of these matters'.
+Then, you 14 stepped out of the August workshop, you handed the 15 12:39 baton over to Mrs. Leeson for the September meeting of 16 the Board.
+We then have a Board meeting on 17 18 22nd October, obviously a week or so after this meeting 19 with Mr. Devlin, which happened on the 15th.
+At some 20 point along the line, you made a decision that you were 12:39 21 going to go to the 22nd October Board meeting and be a 22 participant in the discussion around Urology matters; isn't that right?
+23 24 Yes, I attended that Board meeting, yes. Α. 25 143 Yes.
+And if we look at your original statement, that Q. 12.40 is your pre-amended statement to the Inquiry in this 26 27 respect, if we look at WIT-90872 and just at the top of the page, and you're asked in the question: 28 29

-1 "Please provide full details of all contact between 2 yourself and any other person or third party (including 3 the HSCB and the Department of Health) regarding or 4 touching upon the issues of concern about Mr. O'Brien 5 and his practice."
-12:4 6 7 And what you say here is: 8 9 "I had spoken to the Permanent Secretary, Mr. Richard 10 Pengelly, on two occasions.
-My first call was sometime 12:4 11 in the summer of 2020, and it was regarding my 12 replacement as Chair.
+"Please provide full details of all contact between yourself and any other person or third party (including the HSCB and the Department of Health) regarding or touching upon the issues of concern about Mr. O'Brien and his practice."

+And what you say here is:

+9 "I had spoken to the Permanent Secretary, Mr. Richard 10 Pengelly, on two occasions.
+My first call was sometime 12:41 11 in the summer of 2020, and it was regarding my 12 replacement as Chair.
 I remember I was interviewing in 13 the Seagoe Hotel, Portadown and stood out of the 14 meeting to take the call.
 I asked Richard Pengelly 15 when my replacement was being announced.
-I was advised 12:4 16 that interviews were completed and he would push to get 17 an announcement.
+I was advised 12:41 16 that interviews were completed and he would push to get 17 an announcement.
 I explained then the investigation 18 into Mr. O'Brien, the situation that I was in, and that 19 I did not wish to be involved in any meetings."

-20 12:4 21 So that was telephone call 1, as you described it.
-22 23 The second telephone call you referred to with Richard 24 Pengelly was late September.
-Again, you can't recall 25 the exact date.
-12:4 26 27 " and I did not take notes.
-Mr. Pengelly phoned me to ask about the CURE charity.
-I explained the history behind the foundation and management of this charity.
+So that was telephone call 1, as you described it.

+23The second telephone call you referred to with Richard24Pengelly was late September.
+Again, you can't recall25the exact date.

+27 "... and I did not take notes.
+Mr. Pengelly phoned me 28 to ask about the CURE charity.
+I explained the history 29 behind the foundation and management of this charity.